chuckstack/chuckstack.github.io/src-ls/terminology.md

 - Product
 - Asset
 - Center
-  - also known as profit or cost, line of business, division
+  - also known as profit or cost center, line of business, division
 - Project
 - Activity
 - Campaign